 - Maximum Decibel Levels: Absent a written waiver from the University, outdoor events held on campus must abide

 by the following sound regulations, which prohibit unreasonable sound disturbance.

-- A level of 70 decibels will be permitted in approved locations from 6:00p.m.
-Sunday through 6:00p.m.
+- A level of 70 decibels may be permitted in approved locations from 6:00 p.m.
+Sunday through 6:00 p.m.
 Friday.

 - Noise Complaint Procedures: If a complaint is registered with UAPD, then decibel levels will be measured by UAPD from the location of the activity as well as at the source of the complaint to assure compliance with approved levels.
-An attempt will be made to work cooperatively with the event sponsor in assuring approved sound levels.
+An attempt will be made to work cooperatively with the event organizer in assuring approved sound levels.
 Subject to all other provisions of this policy, if cooperation by the organizer does not occur or if approved sound levels are not attained, as determined by UAPD, the event may be terminated.

 - Notification to Others: Event organizers are responsible for notifying parties potentially affected by their event sound levels or activities.
 The University may approve lower sound levels in locations surrounding Fayetteville residential areas.

-- Athletics: Any official athletic contest or spirit event sponsored or hosted by Men’s or Women’s Athletics or any Razorback Band practice or performance, or official campus-wide events designated by the Office of Student Affairs, shall be exempt from the sound restrictions contained in this policy, provided that they do not interrupt the academic mission of the University.
+- Official Events: Any official athletic contest or spirit event sponsored or hosted by Athletics or any Razorback Band practice or performance, or official campus-wide events designated by the Office of Student Affairs, shall be exempt from the sound restrictions contained in this policy, provided that they do not interrupt the academic mission of the University.